 The training comes with actual practice sessions to put participants’ newly acquired knowledge to the test.
 This includes treating hypothermia, serious bleeding control, and stabilizing victims for possible medical evacuation.

 A student from one of the Remote First Aid Training classes said, “In this training, I learned so much about myself.
 I learned to remain calm during practical activities that tested our stress-level management to prevent and better handle wilderness emergencies.
 I also became creative with limited resources and was able to make the most out of it.
-Who would’ve thought that a waist belt could be used as an improvised strap to stabilize the head?
+Who would’ve taught that a waist belt can be used as an improvised strap to stabilize the head?”